HansTognon/image-viewer/README.md

 # image_viewer
-Built in javascript with Vue.js and Electron
+Simple app for viewing images built in javascript with Vue.js and Electron

 ## Project setup
 ```